 Learn more about the residence, shops, restaurants, newspapers, churches, social clubs, and boarding houses, as well as individual stories of local Syrians and Lebanese who settled in Boston’s Little Syria neighborhood between the 1880s and 1950s.
-The tour expands on the exhibit by examining the diversity of the neighborhood, which includes other migrant groups such as Chinese Americans.
+The tour expands on the exhibit by examining the diversity of the neighborhood, which includes other migrant groups such as Chinese immigrants.
 Lydia will share how the community shifted to the suburbs in light of socioeconomic changes, highway development, and urban renewal in the mid-20th century.

 Important Tour Notes

-• Tour will include walking on uneven brick surfaces
+Tour will include walking on uneven brick surfaces

-• The total distance covered is one mile
+The total distance covered is one mile

-About Little Syrian Project
+About Boston Little Syria Project

 The Boston Little Syria Project is a public history initiative aimed at drawing attention to the history of Boston’s Little Syria neighborhood (also known as Syriantown), which thrived between the 1880s and 1950s in today’s Chinatown and South End.
-In addition to offering public walking tours from time to time, we have written about the neighborhood, curated several exhibitions around Boston, and developed a digital map with support from the Leventhal Map and Education Center at the Boston Public Library.
+In addition to offering public walking tours from time to time, they have written about the neighborhood, curated several exhibitions around Boston, and developed a digital map with support from the Leventhal Map and Education Center at the Boston Public Library.

 The project is run by historians Lydia Harrington (PhD, Boston University) and Chloe Bordewich (PhD, Harvard University).
 It has benefited from the contributions of several collaborators, volunteers, and student researchers, including Amy Smith, Sophie Cutter, Mary Haddad, Yasmin Daikh, and Sofia Farah.
 Grants from the Lebanese and Syrian Ladies’ Aid Society, the University of Massachusetts Boston, and the Leventhal Map and Education Center have made this work possible.